Guides#

 target_link_libraries(my_lib PUBLIC pw_kvs)

-Implement the Hardware Interface: First, you must implement a C++ class that allows the KVS to communicate with your target’s flash hardware.
+Implement the hardware interface: Implement a C++ class that allows the KVS to communicate with your target’s flash hardware.

-Configure and Instantiate the KVS: With the hardware interface in place, you can then create a
+Configure and instantiate the KVS: With the hardware interface in place, create a

 KeyValueStore

-instance, defining the on-disk data format and memory buffers.Configure Garbage Collection: Finally, you must decide how the KVS will perform garbage collection to reclaim space.
+instance, defining the on-disk data format and memory buffers.Configure garbage collection: Decide how the KVS will perform garbage collection to reclaim space.

 The following sections provide a detailed walkthrough of these stages.